-When we pay a claim for a specified item, at our option, we do one of the following.
+When we pay a claim for a specified item, at our option, we do one of the following:

-- Pay you the cost of getting the item repaired - Pay you the current value of the item per the valuation if the item is more than 12 months old we won't apply depreciation - Give you a credit at a retailer we choose for the current value of the item
+- · pay you the cost of getting the item repaired; - pay you the current value of the item per the valuation if the item is more than 12 months old we won't apply depreciation; or - give you a credit at a retailer we choose for the current value of the item.

-The most we pay is the lower of the following amounts.
+The most we pay is the lower of the following amounts:

-- The current value of the item per the valuation if the item is more than 12 months old (up to the amount you specified on your Certificate of Insurance) - Up to \$15,000 for all specified items for each paying person for each journey.
+- the current value of the item per the valuation if the item is more than 12 months old (up to the amount you specified on your Certificate of Insurance); or - up to \$15,000 for all specified items for each person for each journey.